A Gauge Set Framework for Flexible Robustness Design: Computational Approaches

 \subsection{Lipschitz Gauge and Envelope Representation}

 When the gauge set is to measure some type of Lipschitz property, every function adopts an envelope representation, enabling finite-dimensional reformulation.
-We begin with the following definition based on a \emph{hemimetric}, a relaxed notion of a metric that may fail to satisfy symmetry and the requirement that distinct points have strictly positive distance.
+We begin with the following definition based on a \emph{quasimetric}, a relaxed notion of a metric that may fail to satisfy symmetry.